czentgr/presto-queryjson-parser/README.md

 A Python parser to read Presto query json files
 Given a path to a query json file or a folder with query json files, the parser
 1) Filters failed queries.
-2) Sorts queries from slowest to fastest.
+2) Sorts queries from slowest to fastest and prints operators with outputWall greater than a second.
 3) Optionally prints the state of the stages.

 Usage: